hartalinfo/hartalinfo.github.io/README.md

 ## Welcome to Hartal Info

-You can use the page to get information into various hartals.
+You can use the page to get information about various hartals.

 ```markdown
 Possibilty of a hartal on April 16th in Kerala?